oopanuga/oopanuga.github.io/_posts/2014-12-17-Test-Driven-Development.md

 ## _Mocks, why would I do that?_

 A mock object is an object programmed with expectations about how it will communicate with other components.
-Those expectations can vary a lot, and there are a lot for assertions we can make.
+Those expectations can vary a lot, and there are a lot of assertions we can make.
 In other words, mocks can help designing the communication between classes.

 We have one example in our Restaurant Reviews application...